C (programming language): Language tools

 A number of tools have been developed to help C programmers find and fix statements with undefined behavior or possibly erroneous expressions, with greater rigor than that provided by the compiler.
-The tool lint was the first such, leading to many others.

-Automated source code checking and auditing are beneficial in any language, and for C many such tools exist, such as Lint.
+Automated source code checking and auditing tools exist, such as Lint.
 A common practice is to use Lint to detect questionable code when a program is first written.
 Once a program passes Lint, it is then compiled using the C compiler.
 Also, many compilers can optionally warn about syntactically valid constructs that are likely to actually be errors.
 MISRA C is a proprietary set of guidelines to avoid such questionable code, developed for embedded systems.

 There are also compilers, libraries, and operating system level mechanisms for performing actions that are not a standard part of C, such as bounds checking for arrays, detection of buffer overflow, serialization, dynamic memory tracking, and automatic garbage collection.

-Tools such as Purify or Valgrind and linking with libraries containing special versions of the memory allocation functions can help uncover runtime errors in memory usage.
+Memory management checking tools like Purify or Valgrind and linking with libraries containing special versions of the memory allocation functions can help uncover run-time errors in memory usage.

 Uses

+C has been widely used to implement end-user and system-level applications.